opensearch-project/opensearch-build/docker/release/README.md

   docker build --help
   ```

-* Verify if you have Docker Desktop by running:
+* Verify if you have Docker Desktop or Docker Buildx Standalone by running:
   ```
   docker buildx --help
   ```